coinscan

-In the context of cryptocurrency, "code" refers to the underlying software code that powers the cryptocurrency network.
+In the context of cryptocurrency, the meaning of code refers to the underlying software code that powers the cryptocurrency network.
 This code is what enables users to send and receive transactions, create new blocks in the blockchain, and validate transactions and blocks.
 The code is open-source, meaning that anyone can view and contribute to its development, and it is constantly being updated and improved by developers around the world.

 The code behind a cryptocurrency is typically stored on a decentralized network of computers, called nodes, that work together to maintain the integrity and security of the network.
 These nodes communicate with each other using a peer-to-peer network protocol, such as Bitcoin's Bitcoin protocol, to share information about transactions and blocks.